flexera-public/right_api_client/README.md

 ## Warning message: To disable read timeouts, please set timeout to nil instead of -1

 To avoid this message you can set ```:timeout```  when creating your RightAp::Client object.
-You will need to use a different value Depending on which version of rest-client is being used.
+You will need to use a different value depending on which version of rest-client is being used.

 ### rest-client 1.6.x supports ruby 1.8.x
 * ```:timeout => nil```, timeout of 60s (default of Net::HTTP)